Skip to main content

 Syntax:

-CREATE TOPIC topic_name [WITH META] AS DATABASE db_name;
+CREATE TOPIC topic_name [with meta] AS DATABASE db_name;

 Create a Consumer